Article· Updated June 2026

 Eighty cents of difference, and the page tips from "nice photo" to "alive."
 But getting there cleanly meant making three calls that mattered more than the model did.

-My first instinct was to loop the clip, and that ate the afternoon.
-A loop has to hide its seam — the jump where the last frame snaps back to the first.
+Video bills by the second, so my first instinct was the frugal one: generate a short clip and loop it.
+Two seconds on repeat is a quarter the cost of an eight-second play-through, and a hero only needs to feel alive, not go anywhere.
+But a loop has to hide its seam — the jump where the last frame snaps back to the first — and a short clip makes the seam worse, not better, because you hit it that much more often.
+It read as a stutter, not a breath.
 Ping-pong (play forward, then backward) is seamless by construction and looks wrong the instant there's any direction in the shot: the motion visibly runs in reverse.
 Generating the clip so its last frame matches its first, plus a half-second crossfade, genuinely works — I built it.

 Then I looked at superpower.com, whose aesthetic I was chasing, and noticed their hero doesn't loop at all.
 It plays once and freezes on the last frame.
 No second lap, no seam to hide.
-The fix that had eaten my afternoon was deleting one HTML attribute.
+The whole seam problem was the wrong problem: the fix was deleting one HTML attribute.
 That's the version that shipped.

 Where it ends up